All Episodes

 It's ridiculous.

-Let me ask you uh about Chris Christie.
+Let me ask you about Chris Christie.

 That's what I thought.

-Uh I n I had noticed that Governor Sanunu, who's supporting Haley, and by the way, even Obama's former campaign guy, David Plough, uh we call him PLUF uh on this program, uh, is is asking people because in New Hampshire you you have this weird system where if you're an independent you can vote in either the Republican or the Democratic primary, you get to choose, which I think is nuts.
+I had noticed that Governor Sununu, who's supporting Haley, and by the way, even Obama's former campaign guy, David Plouffe, we call him Pluff on this program, is asking people, because in New Hampshire, you have this weird system where if you're an independent, you can vote in either the Republican or the Democratic primary.

 When I got my Florida license, I registered as a Republican.

-In New York I was a registered conservative.
+In New York, I was a registered conservative.

-Now a number of friends of mine are suggesting that he knew darn well that the mic was hot.
+Now, a number of friends of mine are suggesting that he knew darn well that the mic was hot.

 They don't want to hear it.